ENHANCING SOCIAL EQUITY WITHIN OUR INDUSTRY AND COMMUNITIES

 Economic Development of Disadvantaged Communities

 The COVID-19 pandemic has continued to challenge the restaurant industry, and the impact will be felt for years to come.
 That is why the company, in partnership with a number of our iconic beer, wine, and spirits brands, is proud of our multi-year collective commitment of $1.75 million to the National Restaurant Association Educational Foundation’s “Restaurants Advance” campaign and “Restaurants Advance Futures” program.
+In calendar year 2022, our contribution to NRAEF supported job skills training for more than 1,500 people and scholarships for 280 students pursuing higher education in the restaurant, foodservice, and hospitality industry.
 Through national programs like Restaurant Ready that attracts diverse talent to the restaurant industry, supporting scholarships and grants for women and BIPOC students, and helping returning veterans find career opportunities through the Advanced Culinary Training program, we are supporting the rebuild of the restaurant industry.

 We are evolving our approach to responsible consumption by embracing a contemporary mindset that aligns with consumer betterment trends.
 With the understanding that it starts with us, we’ve partnered with our Wellness and Brand teams to create engaging opportunities for employees to learn more about responsible consumption and how our portfolio of brands can play a role.
 We share resources with the understanding that with deeper knowledge, we will further a culture inspired by shared values and responsible consumption in support of a more balanced lifestyle.
 This concept is well represented in our product portfolio as many additions have been inspired by rising consumer interest in moderation, individual betterment, and well-being.
 As consumers reach for brands with lower calories and lower alcohol, how they are thinking about responsible drinking is evolving beyond knowing alcohol limits and warning against drunk driving; they are increasingly embracing a more balanced approach to alcohol consumption as part of a lifestyle choice.